 The fair value of the noncontrolling interests was determined by the Company with the assistance of a third party for the fair values of the businesses contributed.
 Due to lack of comparable market transactions, the EMP business was valued using a discounted cash flow approach.
 The primary inputs used to measure the fair value were the stand alone business plan for the five-year period 2009-2013, including certain cost synergies of the venture, and the weighted average cost of capital, which was determined to be 8.9%.
 This represents a Level 3 measurement of fair value in the fair value measurement hierarchy.
 The resulting value of the EMP business was then allocated between the two entities of the venture as follows: (a) specifically identifiable assets as well as customer-related intangibles and the cost synergies were allocated to the portion of the EMP business contributed to JVS, and (b) specifically identifiable assets as well as the value of the usage rights of the technology were allocated to the portion of the EMP business contributed to JVD.
-The fair value of the Company's contribution of its ST-NXP Wireless business to JVS was determined based upon the valuation of the EMP business contributed to JVD.
-The fair values between the two companies' contributions.
+The fair value of the Company's contribution of its ST-NXP Wireless business to JVS was determined based upon the valuation of the EMP business contributed to JVS and JVD and the cash consideration that was agreed upon between the Company and Ericsson to compensate for the difference in fair values between the two companies' contributions.
 This valuation is therefore also considered Level 3.
 Upon closing, JVS was determined to be included in the reportable segment "Wireless", as detailed in Note 29.

 In 2010, the Company completed two transactions to acquire substantially all the assets of two development stage companies based in the United States of America.
 These acquisitions provide the Group with leading technologies in the field of rectifier diodes and powerline communications.
 Both transactions were structured as asset deals which have been accounted for as business combinations and were determined to be included in the reportable segment "Industrial and Multisegment Sector" ("IMS").
+F-27